HichuYamichu/winwin/readme.md

 # winwin

 winwin is a window manager for Windows inspired by my experience using xMonad.
-Currently this project is in its alpha state, hovewer it's stable enough to play around with it for a bit.
+Currently this project is in its alpha state.

 # Installation and configuration